Updated for 2022

 With many miles of coastline, and cliffs offering beautiful scenic vistas, you won’t run out of ideas or places to play.
 Head up PCH to the ‘Bu and you’ll have find this fantastic spot – and our list of ideas will help jumpstart your fun.

-Family Fun in Malibu
+10 Ideas for Family Fun in Malibu

 When it comes to Malibu beaches, there is no shortage when it comes to choice.
 Whether you choose to explore Zuma Beach, Malibu Surfrider Beach, or Point Dume State Beach, you’ll be rewarded with beautiful coastline and fun family times.